HarryGifford/special-relativity/README.md

 ## Development

-There is one main package, although it is structured as a mono-repo so that it's easy to add new packages.
-You will find the main project under `packages/frontend`.

-First run `pnpm install` to install all the dependencies and then go to `packages/frontend` and run `pnpm run start` to load the page.
+First run `pnpm install` to install all the dependencies and then run `pnpm run start` to start a live demo on your computer.

 The directory `utils` contains packages related to development or that only need to be built/executed infrequently.
 For example `wavelength-color-map` is used to generate the texture for mapping Doppler shifted colors.

-## Overview
+## Overview of code

-The code is under `packages/frontend`.

-This project uses [babylonjs](https://www.babylonjs.com/) to provide a basic engine and to load the GLTF model.
+The code is located under `src` and `static`.
+The project uses [babylonjs](https://www.babylonjs.com/) to provide a basic engine and to load the GLTF model.
+We use shaders to apply the actual special relativistic transformations.

+If you are interested in the actual code that transforms geometry according to special relativity, go to `static/main.vert` and to see the code that transforms the colors, go to `static/main.frag`.
+This will require knowledge of Shaders.

 `static/main.vert` is the GLSL shader that applies the Lorentz transform to the vertices.